Nolan-Little/Code-Louisville-Projects/DollarsAndSenseRealEstate2/readme.md

 I created a form on the Contact Us page.
 This is a simple form which collects general information and a paragraph output.
 Once the form is committed, you are taken to a THANK YOU page.
 The information is not saved in a database or anything of that nature.

 I also created a button for the navigation when viewing in mobile screen size that will show/hide the navigation buttons.

+### Media Query

+I decided to create 3 different media query CSS files.
+The small file holds most of the CSS code as I designed for mobile first.
+The medium size is for devices such as IPADS or other tablets.
+The large CSS file is for desktop monitors and such.